 - Do the quizzes your bar review course gives you.
 Review the questions and answers until you can explain the answers to a six-year-old.
 See above.

 - Make your own flashcards and use them, and work from the short outlines your bar-prep courses or the bar examiners give you.
 These strategies are two sides of the bar review legal structure: the individual rules and how the rules for each area of law fit together.
-You must know both.
+You need to know both.

 - Make a plan for reviewing everything three or four times, quizzing yourself as you go along.
 Keep track of the date on which you review each set of notes.
 One review is not enough.
 Make a chart to be sure you are reviewing over and over again, quickly.